seibert-media/automatix/README.md

 **systems** _(associative array)_
 : Define some systems.
 Value has to be a valid SSH destination like an IP address or hostname.
-If Bundlewrap support is enabled, it has to be a valid and existing Bundlewrap node or group name or you can preceed your IP or hostname with `hostname!` to define a non-Bundlewrap system.
+If Bundlewrap support is enabled, it has to be a valid and existing Bundlewrap node or group name, or you can precede your IP or hostname with `hostname!` to define a non-Bundlewrap system.
 You can refer to these systems in the command pipeline in multiple ways: